andrechristikan/ack-nestjs-boilerplate/README.md

 > The encryption process must be client-side.

-1. Make sure we have value of
+1. Make sure to have value of
     * `key`: You can find the key for apiKey in the database.
     * `secret`: This value is `only generated when the apiKey is created`.
 After that, if you lose the secret, you need to recreate the apiKey.
     * `encryptionKey`: You can find the key for encryption in the database.